Dammam Corniche waterfront along the Arabian Gulf coast

 King Fahd Causeway and Bahrain

-The King Fahd Causeway connects Saudi Arabia’s Eastern Province to Bahrain — a 25-kilometre crossing opened in 1986.
-Many visitors use Dammam as a base for a day trip to Bahrain, or vice versa.
+The King Fahd Causeway connects the Eastern Province to Bahrain — a 25-kilometre crossing opened in 1986.
 Most nationalities can enter Bahrain on arrival.
-The crossing is busiest on Thursday and Friday evenings (the Saudi weekend).
+The crossing is busiest on Thursday and Friday evenings; allow extra time or cross earlier in the day.
+Bahrain is a practical day trip from Dammam.

 Practical Notes